Are you an author or publisher who would like their book reviewed? Please read below for more!

 You accepted a review request, but I haven’t seen you review it yet?
 Where is the review?

-Reviews are done as I read the books that I have, and my interest at the time does play a part in when I get to some books.
+Reviews are done as I read the books that I have, and my interest at the time does play a part for when I get to some books.
 Some days I’m more inclined to read a story about a werewolf, other times I’m more interested in reading a cozy mystery.
 While I may have accepted a review request, unless deadline details were discussed and agreed upon in an email – because a book is being released soon so the more reviews the better for instance – I do not have a deadline for when I will post those reviews.
 For the most part, I will try to get to them in the order the book was received but I make no promises.